FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/To-Dos.md

 # Order of features
 - [ ] Class based maneuvers and movement
 	- [ ] Parallax layer based maneuvers
-	- [ ] moving the planes between layers
+	- [x] (no good) moving the planes between layers
 - [ ] Ground targets and proper payloads
 	- [ ] bomber payloads vs dive-bomber payloads
 - [ ] Updated artillery system
+	- [ ] add weapon type signifiers in order to dictate the function that will be called for tertiary.
 	- [ ] attach damage sparks to the bullets themselves.
 - [ ] Level management
 	- [ ] Missions